ppy/osu-wiki/news/2024/2024-05-20-the-followpoint-yesmydarknesss-the-osu-catch-prodigy.md

 Thanks to YesMyDarknesss for joining us and answering these questions!
 I hope you as a reader enjoyed this interview as well. :D

-Please look forward to the next interview with osu!taiko #4 player, [Eriha](https://osu.ppy.sh/users/16320311), which will be posted in two weeks!
+Please look forward to the next interview with osu!taiko #4 player, [Eriha](https://osu.ppy.sh/users/16320311), which will be posted in a week!
 You can also have a look at our [Twitter account](https://twitter.com/The_Followpoint) while waiting for a new interview.
 Who knows, maybe there will be some early looks into future interviews. 👀

 —MegaMix